We are devoted to having not just professional service, but also communicating and answering your questions about home renovations.

 It really depends on your preferences and schedule.
 We’ve completed projects for teachers who preferred us to work in the summer when they were home.
 We’ve also done projects for homeowners who preferred the work to be done during the school year when their kids are out of the house.

-Kitchen: A kitchen remodel can range from $30,000 to $65,000.
+Kitchen: A kitchen remodel can range from $65,000 to as low as $30,000.
 The lower end excludes appliances, and may not include flooring or new lighting or granite countertops.

-For a kitchen project, we work with a three-month lead time.
-That time includes the initial conversation, preliminary assessment or solution, the design process and selection, and then construction.
+For a kitchen project, we work with a 3-6 month lead time.
+That time includes the initial conversation, preliminary assessment or solution, the design process and selection, and then construction (on average this is about 8 weeks).

-A bathroom typically takes around two months.
+A bathroom typically takes around 2 months (average 4 weeks to in remodeling phase).
 Smaller projects can be done more quickly (1 month or less).

 Additions take more time.
-They include zoning details, permits, stormwater management, and a lot of extra considerations that can take up to six months to work through.
+They include zoning details, permits, stormwater management, and a lot of extra considerations that can take up to 6 months to a year to work through.
 Additions require more detailed blueprints and plans too.

-For example, if you’d like to start a project in spring/summer, start talking with a contractor in the fall.
+For example, if you’d like to start a project in spring, start talking with a contractor in the fall.
+If you'd like to start in the summer, connect with us in the beginning of winter.

 Our design style is your design style.
 We’ll work collaboratively with you to make your vision a reality, regardless of the style.
 If it’s a farmhouse, we’ve done some beautiful farmhouse country looks.
 If it’s industrial or modern or vintage, we’ve done exemplary work in those styles too.